(323) 605-7769

 What is Foam Rolling and Why It’s Important?

 Generally speaking, foam rolling can be used before and after your workouts.
-Therefore, it’s recommended you include this modality within your dynamic warmup and then after the conditioning phase of your workout for recovery.
+Therefore, it’s recommended that you include this modality in your dynamic warmup and then use it after the conditioning phase of your workout for recovery.

-As personal trainer, I include foam rolling as the first step in every one of my warm-ups, as well as in every one of my clients routines.
+As a personal trainer, I include foam rolling as the first step in every warm-up and in every client’s routine.

 Types of Foam Rollers & Mobility Devices

-For this reason, it can be confusing for the everyday gym-goer to know exactly which rolling device is perfect for their needs.
-The truth is, having a variety of these devices at your disposal is important as you’ll use different types of rollers or balls at different times within your workout phases.
+For this reason, it can be unclear for the everyday gym-goer to know precisely which rolling device is perfect for their needs.
+The truth is, having a variety of these devices at your disposal is important as you’ll use different types of rollers or balls to varying times within your workout phases.

-Here’s a list foam rollers and trigger point devices for best results:
+Here’s a list of foam rollers and trigger point devices for the best results:

 How to Choose a Foam Roller

-In the past, foam rollers were softer and would lose their rigid cylinder-like structure after a short period of time.
-In contrast to today, modern foam rollers and mobility devices have improved in many ways including better size and shape, as well as being more durable.
+In the past, foam rollers were softer and would lose their rigid, cylinder-like shape after a short time.
+In contrast to today, modern foam rollers and mobility devices have improved in many ways, including better size and shape and greater durability.

 Here are some of the things to look for when choosing the best foam rollers for you:

-Shape & Size: Believe it or not, shape and size does matter and there are different devices for different concerns.
-An example would be choosing a lacrosse ball to work on a very specific trigger point in the soft muscle tissue.
+Shape & Size: Believe it or not, shape and size do matter, and there are different devices for different concerns.
+An example would be choosing a lacrosse ball to work on a particular trigger point in the soft muscle tissue.

-Density: The rigidity and density is a key factor to consider when choosing a foam roller as well.
+Density: Rigidity and density are key factors to consider when choosing a foam roller.
 If you have a high discomfort tolerance, a more rigid device will be more beneficial.
-You should consider having a second device that is less dense as well.
+You should consider having a second, less dense device as well.

-Texture: Texture is a big consideration too.
-Rollers with high profile ridges and knobs, such as those from Rumble Roller are helpful in penetrating deeply into stubborn knots and muscle tissue.
+Texture is a significant consideration as well.
+Rollers with high-profile ridges and knobs, such as those from Rumble Roller, can help penetrate deeply into stubborn knots and muscle tissue.

 Pro Tip: Rumble Roller